HomeArticles > Budget Break to Canberra

 Best budget break ideas for Canberra

-If you’d rather enjoy a close encounter with Aussie animals in the great outdoors, an explorative hike through Tidbinbilla Nature Reserve offers trails great and small, encounters with wildlife in the sanctuary, and playgrounds and picnic spaces for family gatherings of all size.
-The reserve visitors centre is currently closed, so visitors are advised to plan ahead for their trip, ensuring they’re able to enjoy the whole experience.
-A close drive nearby, Namadgi National Park is home to an abundance of native wildlife, 160 kilometres worth of hiking trails, and First Nations and European cultural sites.
-So much free beauty and bounty to explore, right on Canberra’s doorstep.
+If you’d rather enjoy a close encounter with Aussie animals in the great outdoors, an explorative hike through Tidbinbilla Nature Reserve offers trails great and small, encounters with wildlife in the sanctuary, and playgrounds and picnic spaces for family gatherings of all sizes.
+A short drive away, Namadgi National Park is home to an abundance of native wildlife, 160 kilometres worth of hiking trails, and First Nations and European cultural sites.

 The dome at the war memorial looking over the outdoor memorial space, with an elderly man giving a tour to two men and two women. | © Rohan Thompson Pew Pew Studios